numbas/talks/talk.md

 +++

-# Abstract

-> Numbas is an open-source e-assessment system aimed at mathematical disciplines, developed at Newcastle University.
-Since the beginning, we've been using it to assess topics at all stages of our maths and stats degree course, from A-Level transition to stage 4 pure maths modules.
-> I'll talk about how Numbas has been designed to assess advanced mathematical subjects and demonstrate some material making use of these features.

----

 # Where are we starting from?

-The framing of this event suggests "basic" means single-input, possible randomised, questions automatically marked by comparison with an expected answer.
+The framing of this event suggests "basic" means single-input, possibly randomised, questions automatically marked by comparison with an expected answer.

 e.g. "Calculate <math><mi>f</mi><mo>(</mo><mi>x</mi><mo>)</mo></math>", marked by comparing student's answer with the correct value of <math><mi>f</mi><mo>(</mo><mi>x</mi><mo>)</mo></math>.